anveshane/rgveda-ft/README.md

 - **Python**: 3.10 or higher
 - **uv**: Package manager (installation instructions below)
 - **CUDA**: Compatible with your GPU (CUDA 11.8+ recommended)
+  - The project automatically installs PyTorch with CUDA 11.8 support
+  - Ensure you have compatible NVIDIA drivers installed (run `nvidia-smi` to check)

 ## Installation